The Most Reliable Parental Control App

 FWB Meaning

-FWB means “friends with benefits,” another type of short-term emotionless relationship between two sexual partners.
+The FWB meaning stands for “friends with benefits,” another type of short-term emotionless relationship between two sexual partners.
 It is a form of casual sexual relationship in which two people are not committed to each other, but still physically intimate occasionally.

 It might be acceptable for adults to have FWB relationships, but not for children.
 Kids using FWB slang in their routine chats indicate something is wrong.
 Your child might likely have a casual sexual relationship at little age, which is ethically, morally, and socially wrong.
 Hence, it’s time to take action before your child gets out of your hand.